On-Sagar-Khanal/On-Sagar-Khanal.github.io/index.md

 author_profile: true
 ---

-Hey you!
-I am a Civil Engineer and Researcher from [Pulchowk Campus, Nepal](https://pcampus.edu.np/).
-I will be starting my PhD in Fall 2025, focusing on disaster risk and resilience.
-My research interests lie in the field of disasters, and I enjoy learning and employing diverse methods to understand the interactions between disasters and society.
+Hello there 👋, I am Sagar Khanal.
+I am a Civil Engineer and Researcher from Kathmandu, Nepal.
+I completed my Bachelor's degree from [Pulchowk Campus, Nepal](https://pcampus.edu.np/) in 2023 and I will be starting my doctoral studies in Auguest (Fall) 2025.
+My passion lies in the field of disasters.
+I enjoy learning and employing diverse methods to understand interactions between disasters and society.
+While you are here, also check out the [Kathmandu Geo Lab](https://ktmgeolab.org/research.html), an international research collaboration between Pulchowk Campus and Duke University.

-Checkout the Kathmandu Geo Lab.